sharetribe/flex-docs/src/docs/introduction/introducing-flex/index.md

 interface is the face of your solution.
 That's why you have total control over it.

+You can fully choose things like which fonts and colors to use in your user interface, what kind of pages or views there should be, and how those should be laid out.
+There are no limits to what you can do in terms of visual design.

 [Flex Templates for Web](/introduction/getting-started-with-ftw-daily/) (FTW) are web templates that implement a full-feature marketplace experiences powered by Flex.
 You can choose between three templates: